hashicorp/consul/website/source/docs/guides/consul-template.html.md

 reads one or more template files and queries Consul for all data needed to render them.
-Typically, you run `consul-template` as a daemon which will fetch the initial values and then continue to watch for updates and re-render the template whenever there are relevant changes in the cluster.
+Typically, you run `consul-template` as a daemon which will fetch the initial values and then continue to watch for updates, re-rendering the template whenever there are relevant changes in the cluster.
 You can alternatively use the `-once` flag to fetch and render the template once which is useful for testing and setup scripts that are triggered by some other automation for example a